aaronplayz-sys/aaronplayz-sys.github.io/_posts/2025-03-20-my-adguard-home-setup.md

 - WindowsSpyBlocker
 - Dandilion Sprout's Anti-Malware List
 - HaGeZi's Threat Intelligence Feeds
+- Phishing URL Blocklist (PhishTank and OpenPhish)

 These lists should give you an overall good protection against ads, trackers, and malware.
 However, **not all ads** can be **blocked at the DNS level**.
 You will need a extension/addon to take care of the ads that aren't blocked by AdGuard Home.

+If you use Firefox or any fork you can use yokoffing filterlists guide for a great uBlock Origin setup.
+[Link to guide.](https://github.com/yokoffing/filterlists#guidelines)

+If using chrome, I recommend you consider Brave browser.
+Which has a built in ad-blocker.

 ### DNS allowlists